A non-compact convex hull in generalized non-positive curvature: On a question of Descombes and Lang

+Consistent bicombings are used in \cite{foertsch-2008, lytchak-2007}, and a variant of the definition that allows for a bounded error is studied in \cite[Definition 2.6]{engel2021coronas}.
+We do not know if every space with a bicombing also admits a consistent bicombing\footnote{This innocent looking question seems to be quite difficult on closer inspection}.
+Clearly, the following implications hold

+As it turns out, both reverse implications do not hold.
+Indeed, there are many examples of conical bicombings that are not convex (see \cite[Example 2.2]{descombes-lang-2015} and \cite[Example 3.6]{basso2020extending}).
+Hence, the second reverse implication in \eqref{eq:implications} does not hold.
+Moreover, as is demonstrated in \cite[Theorem~1.1]{basso-miesch-2019} there exist reversible convex bicombings that are not consistent.
+Thus, the first reverse implication in \eqref{eq:implications} also does not hold.

-However, using a non-affine isometry first introduced by Schechtman \cite{schechtman-2016}, one can construct a complete metric space with two distinct consistent conical bicombings (see \cite[Example~4.4]{basso-miesch-2019}).
-On the other hand, up to the author's knowledge, there is no example of a metric space with a conical bicombing that does not also admit a consistent conical bicombing.
+However, the authors are not aware of any example of a metric space with a conical bicombing that does not also admit a consistent conical bicombing.
 In other words, the following question of Descombes and Lang \cite{descombes-lang-2015} is still open.

 \begin{question}[Descombes--Lang] Let \(X\) be a complete metric space.
-Is it true that \(X\) admits a conical bicombing if and only if it admits a consistent conical bicombing. \end{question}
+Is it true that \(X\) admits a conical bicombing if and only if it admits a consistent conical bicombing? \end{question}

 This question also appears in the problem list \cite[p.
 385]{oberwolfach-report-2021}.
-A partial result that indicates a positive answer when \(X\) is proper has been obtained in \cite[Theorem~1.4]{basso2020extending}.
-One difficulty in finding a negative answer to Question~\ref{qe:descombes-lang} lies in the fact that many know examples of metric spaces with a conical bicombing have locally a nice structure.
-In this situation one can then employ a generalized version of the Cartan-Hadamard theorem due to Miesch \cite{miesch-2017} to construct a consistent conical bicombing.
-The metric space \(X_0\) is locally not 'nice' as it is fractal-like in nature.
-So we believe that it could be a potential candidate for a counterexample to Question~\ref{qe:descombes-lang}.
+A partial result that indicates an affirmative answer when \(X\) is proper has been obtained in \cite[Theorem~1.4]{basso2020extending}.
+One difficulty in finding a negative answer to Question~\ref{qe:descombes-lang} lies in the fact that many known examples of metric spaces with a conical bicombing have locally a nice structure.
+In this situation one can then employ a generalized version of the Cartan-Hadamard theorem \cite{miesch-2017} to construct a consistent conical bicombing.
+The metric space \((V, d)\) is locally not 'nice' as it is fractal-like in nature.
+So we believe that its completion could be a potential candidate for a counterexample to Question~\ref{qe:descombes-lang}.